-Sometimes your brain happens to be so focused on one thing–the taste of your cereal, the birds singing playfully outside, your to-do list for the day–that other stimuli fall by wayside (your brain automatically categorizes them as less of a priority).
+Sometimes your brain happens to be so focused on one thing–the taste of your cereal, the birds singing playfully outside, your to-do list for the day–that other stimuli fall by the wayside (your brain automatically categorizes them as less of a priority).

 So when somebody mentions moving the car back into the garage, your brain doesn’t want to interrupt your deep focus.
-(When this happens on a conscious, active level it’s just called ignoring someone–not selective hearing).
-Your brain might elevate certain phrases or keywords into your higher-order attention–that’s why a mention of ice cream can get your attention (or if someone yells that the house is on fire–same idea).
+(When this happens on a conscious, active level, it’s just called ignoring someone–not selective hearing).
+Your brain might elevate specific phrases or keywords into your higher-order attention–that’s why a mention of ice cream can get your attention (or if someone yells that the house is on fire–same idea).
 But your brain does all of that processing without your awareness.

 At least, that’s true in most situations.
 If you’re in a crowded restaurant or a noisy kitchen, your brain will typically cope by relying on that prioritization process.
 (Your brain is very impressive that way!)
-But even minute hearing loss can interfere with this process.
+But even slight hearing loss can interfere with this process.

 - You might not hear your surroundings as well when you’re in a state of deep focus.
 If you’re thinking about the crossword puzzle, for example, you might not notice someone asking you to move the car.

-- Noisy rooms could become difficult and following a conversation in that new, bustling brewpub down the street could become quite the challenge.
+- Noisy rooms could become difficult, and following a conversation in that new, bustling brewpub down the street could become quite the challenge.
 As a result, you may participate in fewer conversations (or you’ll miss vital information when you do).

 - Even loud ambient noise–a refrigerator or an air conditioner–could easily obscure voices you might otherwise have been able to hear.